VitorSTorres/vitorstorres.github.io/_authors/vstorres.md

 position: Student
 bio: If there is no passion, than why?
 github_username: VitorSTorres
 linkedin_username: Vitor da Silva Torres
-medium_username:
 ---